bill9800/speech_separation/README.md

 [AVspeech dataset](https://looking-to-listen.github.io/) : contains 4700 hours of video segments, from a total of 290k YouTube videos.

-Customized video and audio downloader are provided in data/. (based on youtube-dl,sox,ffmpeg)
+Customized video and audio downloader are provided in data/audio and data/video. (based on youtube-dl,sox,ffmpeg)

 # Preprocessing

-There are several preprocess functions in the lib.
-Including STFT, iSTFT, power-law compression, complex mask etc.
+There are several preprocess functions in the utils.
+Including STFT, iSTFT, power-law compression, complex mask and modified hyperbolic tangent[5] etc.

 Apply MTCNN to detect face and correct it by checking the provided face center.
 [2]